 - Specialty: mochi (I hate to break it to you, but not all mochi is filled with ice cream) in multiple flavors.

 - The Details: I didn’t happen to speak to anybody here, but I did try the mochi which was quite tasty.
 I should point out that when tasting at these sort of events, your judgment is reduced down to either “good” or “wtf is this.”
 I say that because you’d have to be knowledgable to be able to discern various levels of quality of mochi.
 So since this was in the “good range” for me, I wouldn’t mind having this in my freezer because it has a one-year shelf life when frozen, and I wouldn’t be under pressure to have to eat it.
 Once you do it eat, it’s good to know you’re looking at 80 calories (not sure if it’s each or for the entire package?).
 As for flavors, they offer their mochi in green tea, coffee, azuki bean, mango and coconut, and “green beans”…it sucks when they translate things literally (is this a green bean because I’d assume it’d be edamame?).

 - Website: http://www.miyano-mame.jp/blog/ (Japanese only)

 - The Details: wasn’t able to connect with anybody at this table either, but they did offer a healthy range of salmon based snacks like creamy Hokkaido Tokachi cheese (dammnn, that sounds good) sandwiched with dried cod (“cod”…ok, that might have just killed the appeal although since I’m Asian, it’s probably good), roasted salmon skin chips that are rich in collagen, salmon jerky (saketoba) made from high-quality Hokkaido salmon, to grilled corn (yaki tomorokoshi).

-> - Company Info: a PDF with the company overview in English. http://www.edoya-group.co.jp
+- Website: a PDF with the company overview in English. http://www.edoya-group.co.jp

-> - Specialty: frozen steamed oysters from Japan.
+- Specialty: frozen steamed oysters from Japan.